SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 			ifFalse: [ announcement denyClose ] ]
 ```

 Of course, the example method above is extremely simplistic and not very useful.
-Instead, it should define application-dependent logic of what to check on window close.
+Instead, it should use application-dependent logic of what to check on window close.

-### Acting on window close or open
+### Acting on window close

 It is also possible to perform an action whenever a window is closed, both with a plain window or a dialog window.